adammathes/neko/README.md

     CREATE USER 'neko'@'localhost' identified by 'password' yourgreatpasswordhere;
     GRANT ALL PRIVILEGES ON neko.* TO 'neko'@'localhost';

+### Configuration

-### Configuration - copy example configuration and edit as needed
+Copy example configuration and edit as needed.

+    ```
+    $ cp config.example config.json
+    ```

 The configuration is JSON which was probably not a good idea.
 Sorry?
 It should be straightforward.

-    ```
-    $ cp config.example config.json
-    ```

-### Run web
+### Run web server

     ```
     $ ./nekoweb config.json